 Staked Emitters – Emitter affixed to a spike.
 Great for potted plants.

 Subsurface Drip Irrigation – Subsurface refers to installing drip irrigation tubing underground so that water flows out directly to the plant roots.
 This can be economical and prevent evaporation water loss.
 One word of caution when burying tubing, rodents love to chew on drip tubing.
 If they chew through the tubing, it is hard to spot leaks and holes when its completely buried underground.

-Swivel – This adapter has a female hose threaded connection point.
+Swivel – An adapter with a female hose threaded connection point that swivels for easy connection.
 Use a washer to create a seal that will not leak water while the drip irrigation system is in use.